deciare/ComfyUI-Mac-Trackpad/README.md

 ### Installation

-1. Put this folder into ComfyUI/web/extensions/TinkerBot-tech-for-ComfyUI-Touchpad
+The ComfyUI frontend is now distributed as a pip package called `comfyui_frontend_package`.

+1. Put this folder into the `static/extensions` subdirectory of the `comfyui_frontend_package`.
+The exact location of the pip package depends on where the `site-packages` folder is for your Python environment.
-2. Restart ComfyUI
+2. Restart ComfyUI.
-3. Reload the UI
+3. Reload the UI.
 4. Enjoy!